axibase/atsd-use-cases/trends/tech-import-export/README.md

 ## Advanced Technologies as a Portion of the Whole

-Comparing overall trade balance data to advanced technologies shows that the deficit in advanced technologies industries has unarguably grown dramatically since 2004, when the United States became an overall importer of advanced technologies as opposed to an exporter.
+Comparing overall trade balance data to advanced technologies shows that the deficit in advanced technologies industries has inarguably grown dramatically since 2004, when the United States became an overall importer of advanced technologies as opposed to an exporter.

 ![](./images/compare2.png)